-3. The Dynamic Color Registration test pattern is printed.
-This consists of two separate patterns printed on the left and right sides of the substrate, and marked 'A' and 'B'.
+The Dynamic Color Registration test pattern is printed.
+This consists of two separate patterns 3. printed on the left and right sides of the substrate, and marked 'A' and 'B' (or if the Dual Roll is loaded also C & D).